‘Baku’s promise was broken’: World decries Nagorno-Karabakh flare up

 US Secretary of State Antony Blinken will hold urgent talks Tuesday with all sides to end the “egregious” operation by Azerbaijan, an official said.

-After the opening of an aid path on Monday, “we were hopeful that we were going to be able to adapt to the longer-term issues,” a US official said on condition of anonymity according to Reuters news agency, “so that makes this incident overnight particularly egregious and particularly dangerous”.
+After the opening of an aid path on Monday, “We were hopeful that we were going to be able to adapt to the longer-term issues,” a US official said on condition of anonymity according to the Reuters news agency, “so that makes this incident overnight particularly egregious and particularly dangerous.”

+In a statement, Blinken urged Azerbaijan to end the military operation “immediately” and said the US was “deeply concerned”.

 France

-Paris has called for an urgent UN Security Council meeting to end the crises.
+Paris has called for an urgent UN Security Council meeting to end the crisis.

 “There is no pretext that justifies such a unilateral action,” the French foreign ministry said in a statement, adding that it “threatens thousands of civilians already affected by a month-long illegal blockade and which runs against efforts by the international community to reach a negotiated settlement.”